Gavin1937/ShareTitle/README.md

            gavin1937/sharetitle:latest /container/path/to/config.json
 ```

-* Be sure to add `-v` to mount your local filesystem into container.
+* Be sure to add `-v` flag to mount your local filesystem into container.
 * Last argument is your [config.json](#configjson) with path in the container.
-* When you configure [config.json](#configjson) for container, be sure use path in the container.
+* When you configure [config.json](#configjson) for container, be sure to use path in the container.
-* Highly recommend sticking with working directory **/app**, just put all configuration, log, and database in a local directory and mount it with **/app/data**.
+* Highly recommend sticking with working directory **/app**, just put all configuration, log, and database in a local directory and then mount it to **/app/data**.
 * You can use provided [docker_config.json](./data/docker_config.json) file as your base.

 ### Deploy Manually

 [Build project manully](#build) and run **target/ShareTitle.jar** file from project's root directory.

-You must run jar file **from project's root directory** so spring boot can find all jsp files for frontend.
+You must run jar file **from project's root directory** so spring boot can find all jsp files for the frontend.

 ```sh
 java -jar target/ShareTitle.jar /path/to/your/config.json
 ```

-For linux users, you can use [sharetitle.service](./sharetitle.service) with systemd to help you setup auto launch application at start up.
+For linux users, you can use [sharetitle.service](./sharetitle.service) with systemd to help you setup application auto launch at start up.

 ## Build